Fill an Essential Need in Clients' Lives

 Focus first on helping families have the conversations.
 Don’t limit it to those members who are elderly or already ill.
 Everyone from the age of 18 needs to make these decisions, because life happens in ways we least expect.
 Young people don’t have some kind of cosmic immunity from accidents, surgeries, comas, serious concussions, and more.

-One fabulous resource for initiating these conversations is The Conversation Project.
+The Conversation Project.
 They have insightful “starter kits” with pertinent questions and useful guides.
 They also have a communications toolkit for you to use, filled with messages and graphics geared to each of three types of social media (Facebook, Twitter, Instagram) so you can most effectively get the message out to your clients.

 The Family Caregiver Alliance is another non-profit organization that provides a wealth of resources, links, and information you can provide to clients.
 So does the National Hospice and Palliative Care Organization.
 There are many others as well, but these three offer plenty of resources for you to choose.
 (You can also bring me in for a client event to explain all the options.
 Email me if you're interested :)